typst/typst/tests/typ/meta/bibliography.typ

 // Test citations and bibliographies.

 ---
-// Test ambiguous reference.
-= Introduction <arrgh>
-// Error: 1-7 label occurs in the document and its bibliography
-@arrgh
-#bibliography("/files/works.bib")

----
 #set page(width: 200pt)
 = Details
 See also #cite("arrgh", "distress", supplement: [p.
 22]), @arrgh[p.
 4], and @distress[p.
 5].